BraulioPerez/ws_MercadoLibre/README.md

          - **httpio**: Python library that allows you to access files served over HTTP as file-like objects

-* Docker: Platform for creating, deploying and running containerized applications.
+- **Docker**: Platform for creating, deploying and running containerized applications.

 ### **Installation**

 * Clone the repository.
 * Open Docker and make sure that the Docker engine has started.